 Well, I’ll tell you.
 Next, Marcus has been invited to step up his involvement in the “Be Beautiful Be Yourself” fashion show from model to the ambassador of the Global Down Syndrome Foundation event.
 This is not only an honor, but also a responsibility, which Marcus embraces.
 He plans to reach out to help people understand the importance of the medical and advocacy work of Global.

 He reminds people with Down syndrome to “Do what you want” and believes that, “Down syndrome is fine.”
 He reminded the listeners in the United Nations building, and people around the world via live web cam, that “Everyone needs help.”

 From the moment he was born and still today, Marcus is the universe to me, and all the while he stands to help change the world.Marcus reminds people with Down syndrome to “Do what you want” and believes that, “Down syndrome is fine.”
 Click To Tweet

 If you want #BlackDayBook and Grown Ups and Downs updates, not too often – I promise, Join the Club here!

 *This post was originally shared in 2016.
 Since then Marcus has spoken before thousands more people of all ages.
 He’s still writing and dreaming and teaching.

-I’m sharing again today with the prompt “Acceptance.”
+I’m sharing again today In honor of his upcoming 30th birthday!
 I have a lot to say about acceptance, but everything Marcus teaches says it best.